lmorchard/easy-feed-oven/README.md

 ## TODO

+* See about hooking this up to a Github Action
+  * Will need to stash the SQLite DB somewhere to use from run-to-run
 * Add a fixed-position top nav bar with intersection observer support to detect what's the top-most visible feed
   * Collapse feed, skip to next feed, what else?
 * Maybe add some buttons to advance all feeds to a certain number of hours ago?